Skip to main content

 Old pantry stock: Dry goods sitting in your pantry for 6 months or longer are more likely to have undetected eggs that have had time to hatch.

-Warm summer conditions: Weevils thrive between 60–90°F. Summer heat accelerates egg hatching and the full lifecycle from egg to adult.
+Warm summer conditions: Weevils thrive between 60 and 90 degrees Fahrenheit.
+Summer heat accelerates egg hatching and the full lifecycle from egg to adult.
 This is why infestations spike in summer months.

 Open or loose packaging: Once eggs hatch, adults crawl easily through folded bag tops, torn corners, or cardboard boxes.
 They spread to neighboring containers quickly.